 Competitor or third party design ideas are often used as a justification for “why or how we should do it” by program or product managers, designers and even developers.
 Just because it exists means it’s valid.
 Designs can quickly turn “me too” in a meeting, just by someone demonstrating and explaining the merits of a design idea.

-Over the last year (in my usability consulting with Experience Dynamics) I've run into a few situations where either design metaphors or AJAX implementations were borrowed from leading applications like Google calendar.
-In almost every instance where either I or my client tried to borrow from another application (e.g. iTunes, Google Apps, Kayak or any other design you like or consider best practice) we found the "fit" was imperfect.
-Something was lost in translation, and I believe that something was design context.
+Over the last year (in my usability consulting with Experience Dynamics) I’ve run into a few situations where either design metaphors or AJAX implementations were borrowed from leading applications like Google calendar.
+In almost every instance where either I or my client tried to borrow from another application (e.g. iTunes, Google Apps, Kayak or any other design you like or consider best practice) we found the “fit” was imperfect.
+I believe that design context was lost in translation.
 For example, when we usability tested the design element, it did not quite work for the particular user experience we were designing.

 With so many new and exciting AJAX usability design elements being developed and not yet standardized, this now a particularly big issue.

 When it makes sense to “borrow”